 What are the factors that affect the cost of a surety bond?

 So how much is a surety bond?
 Underwriters will evaluate different factors when processing your bond application.
-Ultimately, your premium (bond cost) depends on creditworthiness, bond type, financial statements, assets, and experience in the industry.
-We’ll cover each of these in detail below.
+Ultimately, the cost of surety bond premiums depend on contract price, creditworthiness, bond types, personal financial statements, assets, and experience in the industry.
+We’ll cover each of these in detail below:

 Graphic #1: Diagram summarizing factors that affect surety bond costs

-When it comes to determining the cost of a bond, your credit score is one of the most critical factors surety companies will look at.
-This is because sureties will use it to understand your financial risk and how likely you are to default.
+When it comes to determining the cost of a bond, your personal credit score is one of the most critical factors surety companies will look at.
+This is because a surety bond works to protect against unreliabilities and financial risk.
+Thus, credit scores determine how likely you are to default.
 Those with high credit ratings often demonstrate financial stability and are considered trustworthy.

 But how exactly does a credit score affect the cost of your bond?
 Typically, the lower the credit score, the higher the bond price due to the increased risk.
-Individuals with good to excellent credit scores (>680) can expect premier rates ranging between .5% to 3%.
-On the other hand, those with poor credit (<580) may pay 4% to 15% of the bond amount.
+Individuals with good to excellent credit scores (>680) can expect premier rates ranging between 0.5% to 3%.
+On the other hand, those with a low credit score (<580) may pay 4% to 15% of the bond amount.

 As an example, say you have a score of 620 and are applying for an auto dealer bond.
 You can expect your rate to fall within 2.5% to 5%, resulting in a premium of $25 to $50 for a $1,000 bond.